Buttery Brown Sugar Acorn Squash

 - 1/4 cup melted butter

-- 1/3 cup light brown sugar
+- 1/3 cup light brown sugar - packed

 - 1/4 tsp kosher salt

-Preheat the oven to 400°F. Cover a baking sheet with aluminum foil.
+- Preheat the oven to 400°F. Cover a baking sheet with aluminum foil.
 Carefully cut the squash in half.
 Discard the seeds and strings.
 Place the squash on the baking sheet.

-In a small bowl combine the melted butter, brown sugar, and salt.
+- In a small bowl combine the melted butter, brown sugar, and salt.
 Stir to combine.

-Place the squash in the oven for 45-50 minutes or until soft and tender.
+- Place the squash in the oven and roast for 45-50 minutes or until soft and tender.
 It's done when you can insert a fork into the meat with ease.
 Remove from the oven and allow it to cool for a few minutes.
 You can serve the squash as is, or you can scoop the meat out and add it to a serving bowl.
 Serve warm.
 Enjoy!